-In January 2017, the European Court of Human Rights communicated the case to the Macedonian government and asked several questions on the expulsions at the border.
-In the course of the subsequent proceedings, both the Macedonian government and the applicants submitted further observations to the Court.
+In January 2017, the European Court of Human Rights communicated the case to the North Macedonian government and asked several questions on the expulsions at the border.
+In the course of the subsequent proceedings, both the North Macedonian government and the applicants submitted further observations to the court.
 Moreover, the Macedonian Young Lawyers Association authored a Third Party Intervention in support of the claimants in June 2017.
-A decision on the case by the court is pending.

-ECCHR sees these legal proceedings as an important step in the struggle against push-backs at European borders and for refugees’ fundamental right to have rights.
-The present submission to the European Court is one of the very few cases addressing collective expulsions at terrestrial borders, and the first case challenging the human rights violations occurring in the context of border reinforcement along the Balkan Route.
+ECCHR sees these legal proceedings as an important step in the struggle against pushbacks at European borders and for refugees’ fundamental right to have rights.